 - Find out if the bondsman you are talking with does warrant walk through.
 This will help you get out of jail quickly.
 Having your bond paperwork in order and prepaid will have you out the door in no time.

-When considering if you should run from the law, and be on the lamb forever looking over your shoulder… or, turn yourself in to police, the obvious choice (in our opinion) is to seek quality, professional legal advice and always pair that with a licensed bail bonds company.
+When considering if you should run from the law, and wondering how long a warrant lasts?
+You could be on the lamb forever looking over your shoulder!
+Or, turn yourself in to police, the obvious choice (in our opinion) is to seek quality, professional legal advice and always pair that with a licensed bail bonds company.